tristanbrown/development/workflows/ai_assisted_coding.md

 #### Use-Cases
 - Implementing major features or refactors
+- Cases were the concept is simple, but the engineering may be complex
 - Need to find faster, more effective ways to diff and review the attempt versions
 - Use ChatGPT to help compare attempt versions?
 - Not sure yet of the effectiveness or code quality